The 17 Body Language Signs

 microscope to know for sure.
 So I never make an assumption based upon that.
 If I

-see lots of gold and lots of stones, I know the power here is minimal.
+see lots of gold and stones, I know the power here is minimal.

 In general, in the United States, powerful men behave the opposite of what most people

 would predict.
-I've played cards with a LOT of powerful and wealthy men and their dress
+I have played cards with a LOT of powerful and wealthy men.
+Their dress

 can be a pair of jeans and a t-shirt all the way to the other end of the spectrum as

-a perfect fitting suit.
-What you won't see the powerful guy looking like is particularly "cool."
+What you won't see the powerful guy looking like is someone who is particularly "cool."

 He wants to either look good or he just doesn't care what anyone thinks.